henrynoowah/node-pr-versioning/README.md

 This GitHub Action automates the versioning process for pull requests in a repository.
 It checks for specific labels on the pull request to determine whether to increment the version as major, minor, or patch.
 If a version change is necessary, it updates the `package.json` file in the repository with the new version.

+The action will make a commit to the

 ## How It Works

 1. **Token Retrieval**: The action retrieves the GitHub token from the action inputs.
+Use `PAT` if you are committing to a protected branch.
 2. **Pull Request Check**: It checks if the action is triggered by a pull request.
 3. **Label Fetching**: The action fetches existing labels from the pull request.
 4. **Version Increment Logic**: Based on the labels, it determines the type of version increment: